-- Noise impacts are expected throughout the construction at the Parramatta site, with nearby 'other sensitive' receivers predominately affected. • - The highest impacts at nearby residential receivers occur during the Delivery of Equipment scenario (PM.16) in which noise levels are predicted to exceed the NML with a moderate impact rating (ie 1-10 dBA above the NML). - Noise impacts at the Parramatta site are generally predicted to remain clearly audible to moderately intrusive throughout the Project.
+- Noise impacts are expected throughout the construction at the Parramatta site, with nearby 'other sensitive' receivers predominately affected. - The highest impacts at nearby residential receivers occur during the Station box D-Wall OOHW2 (PM.09c) and Delivery of Equipment scenario (PM.16) in which noise levels are predicted to exceed the NML with a moderate impact rating (ie 1-10 dBA above the NML). - Noise impacts at the Parramatta site are generally predicted to remain clearly audible to moderately intrusive throughout the Project.
 During the Station box pile breakback/trim (PM.10) there is a high impact predicted at one receiver.
-This receiver is the Roxy Theatre (currently not in use) located directly adjacent to the Project site. - Predicted noise levels are below the Highly Noise Affected (HNA) NML of 75 dBA for all scenarios. • - Predicted LAFmax noise levels are below the sleep disturbance screening level at all nearby residential receivers for all scenarios during OOHW. • - The majority of work scenarios will occur during the approved project hours.
-Two work scenarios are anticipated to occur during out-of-hours periods.
-These scenarios are PM.16 and PM.18.
+This receiver is the Roxy Theatre (currently not in use) located directly adjacent to the Project site. - Predicted noise levels are below the Highly Noise Affected (HNA) NML of 75 dBA for all scenarios. - Predicted LAFmax noise levels are below the sleep disturbance screening level at all nearby residential receivers for all scenarios during OOHW. - The majority of work scenarios will occur during the approved project hours.
+Five work scenarios are anticipated to occur during out-of-hours periods.
+These scenarios are PM.08b, PM.09b, PM.09c, PM.16 and PM.18.